hackerfactor/SEAL/SPECIFICATION.md

 5. The combined data is sent though another digest computation (`da=`) to generate the second digest.
 6. The private key is used with the key algorithm (`ka=`) to encrypt the digest, resulting in a signature.
 7. If a date range was used, then the literal date range is prepended to the signature along with a ":" literal.
 8. The complete signature string is stored in the `s=` value.
-For example, `fs=date2:hex` might yield "s=1711471441.50:*signature-in-hex*".
+For example, `fs=date2:hex` might yield `s=1711471441.50:*signature-in-hex*`.

 ## Remote Signing
 The signer does not need to be the same system that is populating the VIDA record.
 For example, if the user does not have a domain name, then they may register an account at a signing service and use that service for trusted remote signing.

 The remote signer DOES NOT require a copy of the file!
+This provides content privacy.
 The remote signer only needs:
 - `vida=1` (Required) This specifies a VIDA record for version 1 (the current version).
 This MUST match the DNS entry for the public key.
 - `ka=rsa` (Optional) The **k**ey **a**lgorithm.
 This must match the algorithm used to generate the key.
 By default, it is "rsa".
 This MUST match the DNS entry for the public key.
 - `kv=1` (Optional) This specifies the **k**ey **v**ersion, in case you update the keys.
 When not specified, the default value is "1".
 This MUST match the DNS entry for the public key.